Urmila Matondkar: Reality television

-In 2007, she lent her voice for Asha Bhonsle's album Asha and Friends Vol 1, where she performed with Bhonsle for a duet song "Mehbooba Dilruba".
-Later that year, she featured as a talent judge for the second season of Sony Entertainment's dance reality show Jhalak Dikhhla Jaa alongside Jeetendra and Shiamak Davar.
-She described her experience of judging Jhalak Dikhhla Jaa by saying, "I'm ecstatic about being able to be part of this show.
+Beginning in the late 1990s, Matondkar made a few guest appearances on the talk shows like Movers & Shakers and The Manish Malhotra Show, and also on the dance reality show Boogie Woogie.
+In 2003, she appeared in a episode of Sahara TV's Dil Ki Baatein series, which featured Bollywood celebrities presenting vignettes from their personal lives.
+In 2006, she was announced as a talent judge for Sahara One's reality show titled Superstars alongside choreographer Shiamak Davar, but the show likely got shelved.
+However, a year later, both Matondkar and Dhavar judged the second season of Sony Entertainment's dance reality show Jhalak Dikhhla Jaa, alongside veteran actor Jeetendra.
+Describing her experience of judging the show, Matondkar said, "I'm ecstatic about being able to be part of this show.
 I was facing the participants and audience for the first time.
 There were no written lines, no cues, no second chances.
 Either it worked or it didn't work for you.
 It was a concept that I liked."
+She then hosted Sony TV's singing reality show Waar Parriwar in 2008.
+She said that she agreed to host the show because she felt comfortable with its family-oriented format and emphasised her preference for authenticity over scripted drama in reality television.